 Introduction

 Image quality assessments (IQA) rely fundamentally on subjective studies in order to capture humans’ perception of image quality.
-In the past, a number of standardized laboratory studies were conducted simultaneously to evaluate image and video quality, employed via stringent procedures (such as screening for visual acuity and color deficiencies) and in controlled environments (such as the tuning of ambient lighting, noise, chair comfort, viewing distances…etc).
+In the past, a number of standardized laboratory studies were conducted simultaneously to evaluate image and video quality, employed via stringent procedures (such as screening for visual acuity and color deficiencies) and in controlled environments (such as the tuning of ambient lighting, noise, chair comfort, viewing distances…etc.).
 While these methods were proven to collect reliable and valid data, these procedures are expensive and lengthy for both the experimenter and the participant.

 Previous literature showed that controlled laboratory conditions are not needed to obtain reproducible subjective ratings; experimenters may capture equivalent data from more flexible experimental designs using online samples.
 The more flexible approach includes crowdsourcing methods that became popular since the advent of online data collection in the mid 1990’s.
 A potential downside to his approach, however, is the diminished experimental control in both sampling and study implementation.
 The benefits outweigh the costs - at least with respect to generalizability.
 Crowdsourcing experiments provide experimenters access to difficult to recruit participants in a wider array of settings (e.g., image displays, ambient lighting, and participant motivation to name a few).
 These varied settings allow researchers to test image quality ratings across varying observed conditions and to determine the conditions that may most affect ratings outside the laboratory setting.
 All these benefits may come at a substantial costs if the crowdsourcing studies fail to abide by some key principles known to affect the results.
 We outline those principles below.

 Crowdsourcing broadens the scope of studies and allows investigating various user-related and context-related influence factor due to the large pool of subjects and realistic test conditions.
 However, crowdsourcing faces several challenges, e.g. conceptual challenges in the test design, unreliability of users, but also incentives and payment schemes to motivate users, hidden influence factors in the uncontrolled environment, and statistical analysis of the results.

+This standard considers crowdsourcing for quality assessments in general.
+To make the recommendations clearer, as an example image quality assessment is used throughout this document.

 Test Methods and experimental design

-In order to successfully design a crowdsourcing study, experimenters are encouraged to focus on the hypothesis depicted by their research to achieve the desired results.
+In order to successfully design a crowdsourcing study, experimenters need to focus on the hypothesis depicted by their research to achieve the desired results.
 Experimenters are out to consider the following factors as dictated by their experimental design, as the design choices made will highly influence the accuracy and reliability of the data collected:

 Sampling subjects and compensation

 Crowdsourcing environments contain a massive pool of participant workers who are willing to partake in tasks submitted by requesters for a compensation.
 Crowdsourcing platforms commonly have controls for screening participants based upon their geographical location and researcher ratings.
-We strongly recommend that experimenters keep careful documentation of all decisions made in participant recruitment, and report results in light of those decisions.
+The experimenters need to keep careful documentation of all decisions made in participant recruitment, and report results in light of those decisions.

 Screening before a test